-When installing a major software update like macOS Catalina, you have the choice to start over from scratch with a fresh copy – as if you've purchased a brand new computer for the first time – or to simply install as usual, allowing you to continue working with the same settings and apps you've always had.
+When installing a major software update like macOS Big Sur, you have the choice to start over from scratch with a fresh copy – as if you've purchased a brand new computer for the first time – or to simply install as usual, allowing you to continue working with the same settings and apps you've always had.
 Deciding which step to take is a personal one, but there are definitely benefits to both.

 It's like moving to a new house, with a fresh coat of paint and new flooring.
 Everything is new and you get to decide where to put the furniture.
 You can make your new home similar to your old one or completely redesign your living space.